SUMMER INSTITUTES 2017

 A laptop (required)

-- Your course materials are electronic.
+- Your course materials are digital.
 Hard copies of the materials will not be available on site.
-Participants are required to bring a laptop computer with appropriate adapters and wireless internet capability to this course.
-If you are bringing a school laptop or one you are not familiar with, be sure to have the settings checked and be familiar with any passwords required to access wireless internet and to download software.
+Bring a laptop computer with appropriate adapters and wireless internet capability.
 Click here for more information about iPads and tablets.
 Chromebook users can use the free Kami extension to annotate.

 - Download Adobe Acrobat Reader DC now in order to be able to access your materials properly.